Fragmon/klipper_max_flow_test/README.md

 **"CoolStep is active" notice** —
 The plugin works fine with CoolStep on, but for the most conservative result set `driver_SEMIN: 0` to disable CoolStep during testing.
 CoolStep can dampen StallGuard signal during high-load steps.

+**Auto-SGT keeps tuning to the same value as my config** — That's fine — it confirms your SGT is already optimal.
+The console will say "current SGT=N already optimal — no change needed".

 ---